envima/photodb/collections/_maintenance/user_accounts.md

 title: User accounts
 ---

-When setting up a PhotoDB instance you may create individual, role-based user accounts for your collaborators.
+When setting up a PhotoDB / AudioDB instance you may create individual, role-based user accounts for your collaborators.
 Users of the application are identified by account names.

 User accounts are optional; The application can be run either with **login disabled** or **login enabled**.
 This is configured in the [`config.yaml`](/photodb_documentation/_configuration/PhotoDB.html) file: